tallakt/codepagex/README.md

 ```

 For some encodings, an alias is set up for easier dispatch.
 The list of aliases
-is found by running `Codepagex.aliases`.
+is found by running `Codepagex.aliases/0`.
 The code looks like:

 ```elixir
 iex> Codepagex.from_string! :iso_8859_1, "Hello æøåÆØÅ!"